jamie33o/Project2/README.md

 #### Quiz Page

-- The main game page, with a background consisting spot lights effect and gradient of light to dark blue also contains:
+- On the main game page, you will find an engaging background featuring spotlight effects and a gradient from light to dark blue.
+The page includes the following key elements:
   - Life lines box
   - The Logo
   - Sound mute/unmute toggle icon.